google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 }
 ```

 In your application, you might decide to include or exclude functions.
-Alter this
+Alter these
-function as needed.
+functions as needed.

 ### Time series example

-The `prepImg` wrapper function above can be mapped over Landsat surface reflectance
+The `prepOLI` and `prepETM` wrapper functions above can be mapped over Landsat
-collections to create cross-sensor analysis-ready data to visualize
+surface reflectance collections to create cross-sensor analysis-ready data to visualize
 the spectral chronology of a pixel or region of pixels.
 In this example, you will
 create a 35+ year time series and display the spectral history for a single pixel.
 This particular pixel relates the recent history of a mature pacific northwest